switchupcb/discord-api-spec/README.md

+_This repository is archived.
+See Discussions for more information._

 # Discord API Spec
 Discord does **NOT** provide an API Specification.
 This repository aims to provide a human and machine readable [Discord API](https://discord.com/developers/docs/reference) Specification.
 The `json` folder contains valid JSON while `submodule` folders refer to programming language object-definition libraries.